JetBrains/kotlin-web-site/docs/topics/idioms.md

 ## What’s next?

-Learn how to solve [typical tasks with strings in Java and Kotlin](java-to-kotlin-idioms-strings.md).
+Learn how to perform [typical tasks with strings in Java and Kotlin](java-to-kotlin-idioms-strings.md).